-Codes and standards- encompasses activities that inform, and influence codes, standards and certification systems related to the use or trade of Canadian wood products.
-Activities may include but are not limited to: examining technical issues related to the use of wood in construction, research to develop technical information and knowledge about Canadian wood products to inform/meet foreign product standards and/or building code regulations.
+Focus area Definition Codes and standards Activities that inform and influence codes, standards and certification systems related to the use or trade of Canadian wood products.
+Activities may include but are not limited to: examining technical issues related to the use of wood in construction; and conducting research to develop technical information and knowledge about Canadian wood products to inform/meet foreign product standards and/or building code regulations.
 Wherever possible, international initiatives are to be coordinated through the Canada Wood Group.
 Within Canada, work should be coordinated with the Canadian Wood Council.

-Demonstration project- a building or infrastructure that demonstrates the innovative use of wood in design and construction in an international market to spur future development, inspire and educate practitioners, and facilitate changes in building codes/policies.
-Supported Activities may include but are not limited to the design, engineering, testing to attain relevant construction permits, capacity building and construction of demonstration projects.
+A building or infrastructure that demonstrates the innovative use of wood in design and construction in an international market to spur future development, inspire and educate practitioners, and facilitate changes in building codes/policies.
+Supported Activities may include but are not limited to: Demonstration designing, engineering and testing to attain relevant construction permits; capacity building; and constructing demonstration projects.
 In principle, financial support is for incremental costs incurred due to the use of wood.
-Eligible project costs include those associated with providing engineering, design, and construction support; construction materials; equipment; education and literature (case studies, etc.); and research and testing required to demonstrate the performance of wood as a construction material.
+Eligible project costs include those associated with: project support for engineering, design and construction; construction materials; • equipment; education and literature (case studies, etc.); and research and testing required to demonstrate the performance of wood as a construction material.
 Wherever possible, wood demonstration projects in should be coordinated through the Canada Wood Group and Forestry Innovation Investment.

-Environmental Reputation- encompasses activities to advance the understanding of the sustainability of Canada's forest practices and products.
-Activities may include but are not limited to: engaging in global initiatives that increase the adoption of Canadian approaches to forest management world-wide, market outreach about the sustainability and legality of Canada's forest products, the development of a range of national-scale science and technical products, events and projects where Canadian approaches to SFM are promoted and developing information and analysis on Canada's forest industry environmental performance.

-Export readiness for secondary manufacturing- encompasses activities that aim to build market/export development awareness, knowledge, and skills among Canadian secondary wood product manufacturers in order to increase their exports.
-Activities must be broadly available to the secondary wood products manufacturing sector or sub-groups within the sector, and can include, but are not limited to, domestic workshops and seminars that provide relevant export/market information; as well as, tailored information products about exporting these wood products.

-Infrastructure (staff, offices and associated expenses)- encompasses expenses related to in-market staff (full/part-time direct hires and contractors) delivering market development/market access activities on behalf of the Canadian wood products industry, as well as offices and associated costs.
+Focus area Definition Environmental reputation Activities to advance understanding of the sustainability of Canada's forest practices and products.
+Activities may include but are not limited to: engaging in global initiatives that increase the adoption of Canadian approaches to forest management world-wide; doing market outreach about the sustainability and legality of Canada's forest products; developing a range of national-scale science and technical products, events and projects where Canadian approaches to SFM are promoted; and developing information and analysis on the environmental performance of Canada's forest industry.
+Export readiness for secondary manufacturing Activities to build market/export development awareness, knowledge and skills among Canadian secondary wood product manufacturers to increase their exports.
+Activities must be broadly available to the secondary wood products manufacturing sector or sub-groups within the sector.
+Activities can include but are not limited to: domestic workshops and seminars that provide relevant export/market information; and tailored informational products about exporting these wood products.
+Infrastructure (staff, offices and associated expenses) Expenses related to in-market staff (full/part-time direct hires and contractors) delivering market development/market access activities on behalf of the Canadian wood products industry, as well as offices and associated costs.
 NRCan and FII handle requests differently to establish or expand representation in international and domestic markets.
 Please consult before using this focus area.
-Generally, in Asia and Europe in-market staff is coordinated through the Canada Wood Group.
-Forestry Innovation Investment coordinate in-market staff in the India and Vietnam.
+In Asia and Europe, in-market staff are generally coordinated through the Canada Wood Group.
+In India and Vietnam, Forestry Innovation Investment coordinate in-market staff.
 Within Canada, infrastructure requests should explicitly indicate province/regional coverage.